Introduction

 - Optical measuring system

-Fast and accurate measurement results can be obtained using computerized measurement systems.
+Fast and accurate measurement results can be obtained using computerized measuring systems.

-A minimum of three undamaged measuring points located on the floor are required to determine length, width and height dimensions.
+To determine the dimensions of length, width and height, a minimum of three undamaged measuring points located on the floor are required.

 In some cases, this may mean creating accessible measurement points.
 All of these measurement systems can be used to perform body measurements, provided the appropriate equipment is available.